horizon-europe-2023-ire/horizon-europe-2023-ire/_pages/research.md

 robotic endoscopy manifests as a key approach to safety and effectiveness under the expected increase in endoscopic procedures.

+**Objectives**
+The IRE project aims to empower endoscopy technology by inventing next-step autonomy robotic functionalities that create a step change in undertaking non-repetitive colonoscopy cancer screening procedures in realistic laboratory settings.
+This includes critical safe human-robot interactions when operating in the complex and dynamic working environments inside of the human body.

+The results will be demonstrated on three real-world scenarios within colonoscopy: endoscope design (both through novel digital methodologies and novel technical robotic functionalities), endoscope operator training (using both virtual-reality-based and phantom-based training), and endoscope operator assistance (through intelligent navigation, human-robot interaction, and augmented sensory feedback).
+The proposed results will be possible by advancing the state of the art on many areas of cognitive robotics and digital supply chain technology.

 {% include feature_row id="intro" type="center" %}